eps696/SDfu/README.md

 Other features:
 * Memory efficient with `xformers` (hi res on 6gb VRAM GPU)
 * **Multi guidance** technique for better interpolations
+* [Self-attention guidance] for better coherence and details
 * Use of special models: inpainting, SD v2, SDXL, [Kandinsky]
 * Masking with text via [CLIPseg]
 * Weighted multi-prompts (with brackets or numerical weights)